 - Wash potatoes and peel if you wish.
 Thinly slice in a food processor or mandolin.
 Add to a medium bowl, and fill with water.
 Add 3 tablespoon of kosher salt and allow to soak for at least 30 minutes.

 - Rinse potatoes thoroughly and thoroughly pat dry.

-- Toss dry potato slices in a medium bowl with 1 tbsp of oil, and a large pinch of kosher salt and small pinch of pepper.
-Add 1 tsp of the truffle powder if using.
+- Toss dry potato slices in a medium bowl with 1 tablespoon of oil, and a large pinch of kosher salt and small pinch of pepper.
+Add 1 teaspoon of the truffle powder if using.

 - Lightly spray the basket or tray of your air fryer, and place potatoes in a single layer.